As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 Plants are great for purifying the air around them, not to mention livening up a room.
 Investing in a new plant or two is one of the best ways to honor Earth Day at home this year.
-You don’t need to head out buy one nowadays, either, since you can always order them straight to your door from Amazon.
+You don’t need to head out to buy one nowadays, either since you can always order them straight to your door from Amazon.
 Yep, if you didn’t know, now you know.
 You can get anything from a small potted plant set to a Majesty Palm Tree shipped to your house – and, if you’ve got Prime, the shipping is free.
 And, since most of us are getting much less fresh air these days, filling your home with air-purifying houseplants isn’t a terrible idea.

 Play Around With Science